PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataArchitecturePipelineDesign.md

 __2d__ Read IBM's blog on OLAP and OLTP systems, which  you can find [here](https://www.ibm.com/cloud/blog/olap-vs-oltp).

-__2e__ As a data analyst, you are given the task to provide a list of the company's top 10 best selling items.
+__2e__ As a data analyst, you are given the task to provide a list of the company's top 10 best-selling items.
 Should you retrieve your data from the company's OLAP or OLTP system?
 Explain your answer.

 ***

 ### 3. Designing a data warehouse

-__3a__ Read pages 10-17 of the book The data warehouse toolkit by Kimball and Ross (2013).
+__3a__ Read pages 10-17 of the book The data warehouse toolkit by Kimball and Ross (2013) (optional).

-__3b__ Define term 'star schema'.
+__3b__ Define the term 'star schema'.
 Write your answer down.

 <img src="./images/star_schema.png" alt="Star schema" width="600"/>

 *Figure 2.
-Example of a star schema with a fact and dimension tables.*
+Example of a star schema with fact and dimension tables.*

-__3c__ Provide an example of selection of facts and dimensions joined in a star schema.
+__3c__ Provide an example of a selection of facts and dimensions joined in a star schema.
 You can use Google's [Jamboard](https://jamboard.google.com/) or a simple piece of paper for your schema.
 Export/import your drawing to PNG, and upload it to your GitHub repository.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Note: In the upcoming independent study days we will shift our focus from the data warehouse to the transactional database.
 However do not despair, the star schema is here to stay!